Martial2023/EventLog/NOTES.md

 2. Extract tag tag validation into reusable function (currently duplicated)
 3. Better test coverage
 4. Add database indexes for common queries
+5. Implement other robust error handling
+6. Add logging and monitoring
+7. Deploy it to a VPS or cloud platform